National Cancer Institute

 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
 Information about clinical trials is available from the NCI Web

-Watchful waiting is closely monitoring a patientâs condition without giving any treatment until symptoms appear or change.
+Watchful waiting is closely monitoring a patientâs condition without giving any treatment until signs or symptoms appear or change.

 High-dose chemotherapy with stem cell transplant